Alfanous-team/alfanous/README.rst

   **Note:** This project needs more contributors and/or funding.
-A software does not create itself magically.
-See `how you can help? <https://github.com/Alfanous-team/alfanous/blob/master/FAQ.rst#how-you-can-help>`_.
+An open source software does not create itself magically.
+If you like it, see `how you can help? <https://github.com/Alfanous-team/alfanous/blob/master/FAQ.rst#how-you-can-help>`_.

 =================
 What is Alfanous?